Your build is a terminal.

 → echo-<user>.apps.pico.sh is live

-Built for terminals, agents, and humans.
+Built for terminals, humans, and automation

-AI-Agent Friendly
+Terminal Friendly

 SSH-First